Executive Leadership team

 Originally from Christchurch, Hamish worked overseas in Australia and the UK, then came back to New Zealand and worked clinically in ED as an ACNM in Christchurch Hospital.

-He became involved in the Acute Services Building rebuild in Christchurch and then the Design Lab.
+He was involved in the Acute Services Building rebuild and development of the Design Lab in Christchurch.
 After that he worked on the West Coast in an operational role where he became involved in their rebuild.